 Over a season, your log becomes invaluable for planning — you'll see exactly what your team needs more of.

-For more practice planning resources and Princeton offense installation guides, visit {SITE}.
+For more practice planning resources and Princeton offense installation guides, visit Coach Princeton Basketball.

 Take Your Offense to the Next Level